thecodinglinguist/raspi-hc-sr04/README.md

 ## API

-raspi-sonar npm package exposes a single class called Sonar.
+raspi-hc-sr04 npm package exposes a single class called Sonar.
 The Sonar class has a single public method that takes the wiringPi pin number as an argument.
 If you installed [wiringPi](http://wiringpi.com) you can check the which pin number to use by typing the command `gpio readall`.
 The output for a Raspberry Pi ZeroW would look like the below diagram.
 Note the 'wPi' columns.

 <img src="https://github.com/smysnk/raspi-hc-sr04/blob/master/docs/gpio-readall.png" width="480" />